The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - if you are taking medicines that can weaken the bones, such as anticonvulsants (eg, phenytoin) or corticosteroids (eg, prednisone)

+This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Eligard suspension may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Eligard suspension:

 Use Eligard suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Eligard suspension is usually given every 6 months (24 weeks) as an injection at your doctor's office, hospital, or clinic.
 If you will be using Eligard suspension at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Eligard suspension.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Do not use Eligard suspension if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle.

 - Wear gloves when mixing and giving Eligard suspension.